During the writing of this page I came to realise how important were the many milestones that discredited the so-called

 history of encyclopaedias

-- The use of rational thought to explain the world was a long and faltering process.
-The beginning of the displacement of religion and other delusions with reason and observation came about the sixth century BCE with people like Pythagorus, Archimedes, Eratosthenes, Socrates, Plato and Aristotle in
+- The developing realisation that things that happened in the world did so for reasons that could be understood and the gradual application of rational thought to explain the world were long and faltering processes.
+The beginning of the displacement of religion and other delusions with reason, philosophy and observation came largely about the sixth century BCE with people like Pythagorus, Archimedes, Eratosthenes, Socrates, Plato and Aristotle in

 - There were, no doubt, many cases of tribes run along democratic lines earlier, but the rise of Athenian democracy in the sixth century BCE was the first time it was applied on the scale of a city state.
 (It still was not a true democracy, slaves and women had no standing).
 What legitimacy can any government claim if the people governed have no say in the appointment of that government?
 (See

 a word on China.)